Vanessa Hua is an award-winning journalist and writer.

 At the San Francisco Chronicle, she covered Asian American issues.
 Previously, she reported on digital culture, technology, and minority business news.
 Her overseas assignments have included writing about adult adoptees in South Korea and reporting on returning expatriates in China.
 She has also reported from Panama and Burma, filing stories on human rights, AIDS, and microfinance programs.
 She began her career at the Los Angeles Times before heading east to the Hartford Courant.
-Her work has appeared in the Economist, New York Times, and Newsweek, among other publications.
+Her work has appeared in the New York Times, New Yorker online, Salon, Pacific Standard, Washington Post, re:form, The Atlantic, and Newsweek, among other publications.

-A Bay Area native, she is a graduate of Stanford University and UC Riverside’s MFA program, where she was a recipient of the Chancellor’s fellowship and the Outstanding Student Award.
-She is a fellow at the Grotto in San Francisco.
+A Bay Area native, she is a graduate of Stanford University and UC Riverside’s MFA program.
+She works and teaches at the Writers’ Grotto in San Francisco.

-Achievements include the Asian American Journalists Association’s National Journalism Award; the Society of Professional Journalists, Northern California chapter’s in-depth reporting award and the James Madison Freedom of Information Award.
-She is a past co-president of the San Francisco Bay Area chapter of the Asian American Journalists Association, and a graduate of AAJA’s Executive Leadership Program.
+Achievements include the Asian American Journalists Association’s National Journalism Award — online/broadcast (2007),print (2008), radio (2014); the Society of Professional Journalists, Northern California chapter’s in-depth reporting award and the James Madison Freedom of Information Award.
+She is a past co-president of the San Francisco Bay Area chapter of the Asian American Journalists Association.

-To buy her short story, “The Deal,” published by the Atlantic Monthly, click here.
+To buy her short story, “The Deal,” published by The Atlantic, click here.